 - Write a 6-10 page paper on his/her research project to be presented at the end of the program.
 This paper/presentation will be evaluated by the mentor and course instructor.

-- Attend and participate in a weekly evening discussion regarding scientific issues.
+- Attend and participate in a weekly discussion regarding scientific issues.
 Some reading and preparation is required;

 - Attend class sessions of the summer course.